-The Superintendent shall coordinate efforts with each building principal in establishing a reasonable student-teacher ratio in each school that accommodates the District's staffing allocations and ensures compliance with the maximum class size standards set by the District and the State.
+The Superintendent shall coordinate efforts with each school principal in establishing a reasonable student-teacher ratio in each school that accommodates the District's staffing allocations and ensures compliance with the maximum class size standards set by the District and the State.

-It is the intent of the District to maintain a special education student-teacher ratio that will allow the teacher to work effectively and efficiently toward the IEP objectives of each student with a disability and to work with classroom teachers to prevent learning problems whenever possible.
+It is the intent of the District to maintain a special education student-teacher ratio that will allow the teacher to work effectively and efficiently toward the individualized educational program IEP objectives of each student with a disability and to work with classroom teachers to prevent learning problems whenever possible.

-LEGAL REF.: 22-2-8.2 NMSA (1978) 22-10A-20 NMSA (1978) 6.29.1.9 NMAC

-CROSS REF.: IHB - Special Instructional Programs
+- LEGAL REF.: 22-10A-20 NMSA (1978) 6.29.1.9 NMAC - CROSS REF.: IHB Special Instructional Programs